semuel1/express-blogpulse/readme.md

 <details>
   <summary>Help!
 I'm not sure how to associate the models!</summary>

-  One article has many comments, and more than one associate is totally fine!
+  One article has many comments, and more than one association is totally fine!

   ```js
   // in article.js